CSCfi/csc-user-guide/docs/apps/paraview.md

 SERVER_NTASKS=$(( ${SLURM_NTASKS}-1 ))
 SERVER_MEMORY=$(( ${SLURM_MEM_PER_NODE}-1000 ))
 module purge
-module load paraview/5.8.0-pvserverosmesa1
+module load paraview/5.8.1-pvserverosmesa2
 srun --nodes=1 --ntasks=$SERVER_NTASKS --cpus-per-task=$SLURM_CPUS_PER_TASK --mem=$SERVER_MEMORY pvserver --server-port=$MYPORT &
-srun --nodes=1 --ntasks=1 --cpus-per-task=$SLURM_CPUS_PER_TASK --mem=1000 --x11=first /appl/opt/vis/paraview/paraView-5.8.0-client-builddir/bin/paraview --server-url=cs://$FIRSTNODE.bullx:$MYPORT &
+srun --nodes=1 --ntasks=1 --cpus-per-task=$SLURM_CPUS_PER_TASK --mem=1000 --x11=first /appl/opt/vis/paraview/paraView-5.8.1-client-builddir/bin/paraview --server-url=cs://$FIRSTNODE.bullx:$MYPORT &
 wait
 ```

 ## ParaView using one graphics card, one pvserver, and many threads
 In cases where OSPRay does not work well enough, run ParaView on a GPU node, and reserve a graphics card for it.

 The script *para580-1GPU.sh* below starts and connects one client and one pvserver, and uses one GPU.
+(After copying a script, check that is has execute permission - use `chmod u+x` to grant it.)
 Resources reserved via `salloc` are for the client and the pvserver combined. *Cpus-per-task* is the number of threads.
 Ten or more threads is recommended.
 One GB of memory is allocated to the client, the rest goes to the pvserver.

 The following `salloc` command allocates ten threads to the client and ten to the pvserver, so 20 CPUs are reserved.
-24 GB memory is allocated for the pvserver, and one GB for the client. **Note that all the parameters below need to be explicitly given,** otherwise the script *para580-1GPU.sh* will not work
+24 GB memory is allocated to the pvserver, and one GB to the client. **Note that all the parameters below need to be explicitly given,** otherwise the script *para580-1GPU.sh* will not work
 ```
 salloc --nodes=1 --ntasks=2 --cpus-per-task=10 --mem=25G --time=01:00:00 --partition=gpu --gres=gpu:v100:1 --account=<project> para580-1GPU.sh
 ```